merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 The top of the page indicates that we are looking at a split of the contig named `Trichodesmium_sp_MAG_R01_000000000230`, and each bar plot shows the detailed per-nucleotide coverage for one of the samples.
 If you click through the rest of the splits of this contig (using the 'prev' and 'next' buttons at the top until the page title shows a different contig name), you should see largely the same pattern: in `PACIFIC`, the contig sequence is thoroughly covered but with wavy coverage depth and plenty of SNVs; in the top three samples the reads map more sporadically, with `INDIAN_OCEAN` often yielding the most consistent coverage; and in `RED_SEA` there are mostly isolated read-pairs scattered across the contig.
 This tracks with the summarized data we saw before.

-Note that we see a lot of SNVs in the `PACIFIC` layer, but that is largely because this is the only layer in which the coverage depth is consistently deep enough for `anvi-profile` to take note of sequence variants (by default, the required depth is 10x).
+Note that we see a lot of SNVs in the `PACIFIC` layer, but that is largely because this is the only layer in which the coverage depth is consistently deep enough for {% include PROGRAM name="anvi-profile" %} to take note of sequence variants (by default, the required depth is 10x).
 There are likely many differences between mapped reads and the reference sequence in the other samples, but not enough coverage for us to confidently distinguish true variation from sequencing errors.

 Here are a few of the other interesting things you might notice as you look through this contig:
 - a small missing region in the `PACIFIC` layer containing a transposase gene (in `split_00003`)